Key Takeaways

-In general, there are three types of predictive maintenance tools:
+In general, there are three types of predictive maintenance programs:

 - Tools that sensor and generate data